 Around the corner, on the Marktgasse side, above the personification of summer, there is a relief that depicts a wild man, who in one hand holds a pruning knife, whilst in the other he supports a coat of arms.

 A portrait in Museum Krems shows him wearing a red beret, which, like the book on which he rests his hands, shows that the person depicted is someone of education.
-To the left, a coat of arms shows the arms of Kappler and his wife, with Kappler’s black cockerel set against a red background, while in the lower half, there are the blue and white striped diagonals of his wife, Magdalena Gmundner.
-Kappler’s coat of arms were bestowed upon him by Emperor Charles V and are among the 29 arms that adorn the burghers‘ club room in the Gattermann House.
+To his left, there is the Kappler coat of arms with a black cockerel set against a red background in the upper half and green and gold diagonal in the lower half.
+Kappler’s arms were bestowed upon him by Emperor Charles V and are among the 29 arms that adorn the burgesses‘ club room in the Gattermann House.
 Of Magdalena Gmundner, little is known except that she was the daughter of a baker and the mother of the couple’s thirteen children.
 A portrait of her that is likewise on display in Museum Krems and which is possibly by Wolf Huber, shows her in her best clothes, bemused at what was evidently an unaccustomed moment of peace.

 At the Täglicher Markt, the top of the house on the south-western side is ornamented with coats of arms whilst below, Medieval and Renaissance images are combined and juxtaposed.

 Originally emblems of the aristocracy and landed gentry, since the late Middle Ages, coats of arms were bestowed with increasing frequency on burghers, this emphasising their position and status within the community.
-In attune with Renaissance thinking, this social context is multi-leveled and drawing on the esoteric nuances considered above, the relief of the Kappler coat of arms supported by a wild man is sending out a number of messages.
-As an outsider, Kappler moved to Krems on the condition that the town’s doctors would send their patients to him instead of making the remedies themselves as before.
+In attune with Renaissance thinking, this social context is multi-leveled and the relief of the Kappler coat of arms supported by a wild man is sending out a number of messages.
+As an outsider, Kappler had moved to Krems on the condition that the town’s doctors would send their patients to him instead of making the remedies themselves as before.
 Although this was assured and agreed to, on a number of occasions he had to protest that the arrangement was not being adhered to.
 In the historical record, Kappler therefore comes across as argumentative and difficult.
 Yet one can equally say that he was simply ensuring that that which had been promised to him was not diluted or taken away.
-As the wild man looks out over the Täglicher Markt, Kappler is not only announcing himself as a burgher to those of lower status, he is also and perhaps more importantly, announcing himself to his fellow burghers as someone of standing and substance, someone who can have a burnt-down house rebuilt in two years, as someone who will stand up for his rights and as someone who is knowledgeable and in touch with the latest thinking and the philosophically subtle mysteries that influence and affect all life.
+As the wild man looks out over the Täglicher Markt, Kappler is not only announcing himself as a burgher to those of lower status, he is also and perhaps more importantly, announcing himself to his fellow burgesses as someone of standing and substance, someone who can have a burnt-down house rebuilt in two years, as someone who will stand up for his rights and as someone who is knowledgeable and in touch with the latest philosophical thinking that influence and affect all life.
+To see how Doctor Kappler says this and to find out more about his wife and family see the article „The world’s a Labyrinth!
+Krems and Stein during the Renaissance“.

 Next to the once colourful house on the Täglicher Markt, there is the Gögl House which is graced by a Late Gothic bay-window which formed the eastern end of a chapel.